SkylineCommunications/dataminer-docs-connectors/connector/doc/Ivanti_PSA_7000.md

 # Ivanti PSA 7000

 The Ivanti PSA 7000 is an appliance within the Ivanti Secure Access platform.
-It primarily serves as a gateway for secure remote access, offering various features like, application access control, and advanced threat defense.
+It primarily serves as a gateway for secure remote access, offering various features like application access control and advanced threat defense.

 The connector uses an **SNMP** connection.